 - Refrain from speaking directly to the insurance company.
 They are not your ally.

-The sooner you call our team, the faster we go to work protecting your rights.
-Expect our team to meet with you to discuss your case quickly.
+The sooner you call our team, the sooner we can get to work protecting your rights.
+Expect our team to meet with you promptly to discuss your case.
 We are here to help, and our frequently asked questions can provide you with more information.

 What to Expect if You Get a Settlement Offer in Your Fatal Car Accident Case